Religion

 Renaissance laws often bore the imprint of ecclesiastical directives.
 From sumptuary laws to the establishment of the Inquisition, the Church’s hand in legal matters was palpable.
 Notions of divine right provided a theological underpinning to the monarchs’ rule, strengthening the Church’s influence while sometimes stoking the flames of conflict.

 This balance or battle between ecclesiastical and political ambitions is central to understanding the spectrum of the Church’s influence.
-It maneuvered through the corridors of power, providing spiritual guidance as a facade for political intervention in certain instances.
+It maneuvered through the corridors of power, providing spiritual guidance as a facade for political intervention.

-Dark Side of The Roman Catholic Church: The Reign of Terror
+Dark Side of the Catholic Church and The Reign of Terror

-During her full reign of terror, the Roman Catholic Church had caused the cruel death of at least 50 million people.
-Below are some of the most prominent infamous events the Roman Catholic Church caused through the centuries.
+During her full reign of terror, the Catholic Church had caused the cruel death of at least 50 million people.
+Below are some of the most prominent infamous events it has caused over the centuries.

 skull, cross represent the dark side of the Roman Catholic Church